Lingerie Advice for Mesomorphs (a.k.a. Women with Muscular, Athletic Builds)

-When it comes to fashion and style advice – and, in the lingerie industry, fit advice - there’s a lot of tips and info for ectomorphs (thinner women) and endomorphs (thicker women), but not so much for mesomorphs (muscular women).
+When it comes to fashion and style advice — and, in the lingerie industry, fit advice — there are a lot of tips and info for ectomorphs (thinner women) and endomorphs (thicker women), but not so much for mesomorphs (muscular women).

 Many times, women with mesomorphic builds are just lumped into one of the more popular categories of “thin” or “curvy.”
 But when you’re naturally muscular, you have specific lingerie and fit concerns that don’t really “belong” to either group.
-It’s taken me years of trial and error to figure out what works for my body type, and while some of trial and error is just a normal part of the lingerie buying process, some of it’s also a direct result of just plain bad advice for my body.
-So if you’re a fellow mesomorph (welcome!), I hope that this article offers some helpful advice for you.
-And to make things even more useful, I’ve recruited a couple of my fellow, mesomorph lingerie bloggers (namely, Lindsay of That Je Ne Sais Quoi and Taiji of Wide Curves) to offer some tips of their own.
+It’s taken me years of trial and error to figure out what works for my body type, and while some trial and error is just a normal part of the lingerie buying process, some of it is also a direct result of just plain bad advice for my body.
+So if you’re a fellow mesomorph (welcome!), I hope this article offers some helpful advice for you.
+And to make things even more useful, I’ve recruited a couple of my fellow mesomorph lingerie bloggers (namely, Lindsay of That Je Ne Sais Quoi and Lisa of Wide Curves) to offer some tips of their own.